PatGousseau/alzheimers-prevention/README.md

 React frontend, Flask backend, deployed on AWS.

 *Research is ongoing and the app should be updated accordingly.
-Currently mostly based on (Bellenguez C, Küçükali F, Jansen IE, Kleineidam L, Moreno-Grau S, Amin N, et al.).
+Currently mostly based on (Bellenguez et al., 2022).

 ### References